zalgonoise/research/ddd/secrets-store.md

 Just like the snippet a few blocks above, this file is very straight-forward and will contain the user entity, which describes the basic elements of a user.
 Additionally it will already include the Session type, which is an authenticated user (user with a session token); since this is also within the realm of the *users*.

+While the entities expose the JSON tags which will be used later on in the HTTP responses, note how both the `Hash` and `Salt` fields are omitted.

 ```go
 package user